 In the hustle and bustle of senior year, it’s easy to leave your college application essays on the back burner.
 Unfortunately, this can result in a underdeveloped essay.
 Get an early start on your essays: Each set of revisions will make them better, and you want to put forth your best effort.
 Set goals for yourself throughout the semester, and make sure you spend time on your application essays every week at the minimum.

 Not Proof-Reading Your Essay

-Just as you probably judge people on the internet for bad grammar or a misspelled word, so too will someone be judging your essay.
+Just as you probably judge people on the internet for their writing skills, bad grammar, or a misspelled word, so too will someone be judging your essay.
 And let me just say, your college application essay is a wee bit more important than that tweet you just sent out.
 Always proof-read your work before sending it in.
 Read it aloud to see if it actually sounds as good as you think it does.
 Have someone else read over it to make sure everything is actually there (our brains have a way of filling in missing letters or words for us, so it really is better to have multiple readers).

 Not Answering the Question

-There is nothing more frustrating than a well-written response that does not actually answer the prompt.
+There is nothing more frustrating than a well-written response that does not actually answer the application essay prompt.
 Read the essay prompt fully before you start jotting down ideas.
 Then read it again.
 Halfway through your essay, refer to the prompt to make sure you are still answering it.
 You should consistently check to ensure that you are on the right track.
 And when you give it to someone else to read over, give them the prompt as well.
 Ask if they can follow your thoughts and if it answers the prompt fully.